This disorder occurs when hairs near the buttocks grow into the skin.

-Treatment includes measure to remove abscesses and sinuses and repair cysts.
+Treatment includes measures to remove abscesses and sinuses and repair cysts.

 (See also Overview of the Anus and Rectum Overview of the Anus and Rectum The anus is the opening at the end of the digestive tract where stool leaves the body.
 The rectum is the section of the digestive tract above the anus where stool is held before it passes out... read more .)

-Pilonidal disease usually occurs in young, hairy men but can also occur in women.
+Pilonidal disease usually occurs in young, hairy, White men but can also occur in women.